CodeYourFuture/syllabus-archive/js-core/lesson1.md

 >100 % 10 === 0 // 100 divided by 10 leaves a remainder of 0
 >```

+> **Exercise**
+>
+> Now improve your code so that it prints out if the number is positive or negative, as well as even or odd.
+For example, for `-5` it will print `'negative odd'`, while for `4` it will print `'positive even'`.
+>
+> **Hint**: You can use the `>` or `<` signs.
+>
+> If you finish early, think about how you would test your code works correctly?

 # For Loops

 Coding is great because it makes it easy to automate boring tasks, like writing the same thing over and over again.
-A "for loop" lets you do that in JavaScript.
-For loops basically let you perform the same operation a certain number of times, each time with a different value.
+A "**for** loop" lets you do that in JavaScript.
+"For loops" let you perform the same operation a certain number of times, each time with a different value.

 A for loop has the following syntax: